drajnauth/ESP32-Morse-Tutor/README.md

 	•	I prefer to use PlatformIO and my github page has the files for PlatformIO.
 You need to import the project.
 		See “Morse Tutor Arduino.docx” file for guidance
 ```
 2. Once the device boot up properly and the paddle or key is working.
 See Bruce Halls website for information on how to use the morse tutor.
-His instructions for 2-way communication is similar to this new code except this is done across the internet
+His instructions for 2-way communication is similar to this new code except this is done across the internet.
+For details on how the new firmware works see [Firmware Update](https://youtu.be/wOhMsPQrY3k/).
 ```
 	•	For details on how the new firmware works see [Firmware Update](https://youtu.be/wOhMsPQrY3k/)
 ```